djaus2/TransferVideoOverTcp/README.md

 - :racehorse: **GetVideoWPFLib** A WPF library with a control that can be *simply* used in a WPF app to download videos.
   - Also as a NuGet package [Sportronics.GetVideoWPFLib](https://www.nuget.org/packages/Sportronics.GetVideoWPFLib)
   - Looks and feels just like the ***GetVideoInAppWPF*** app when used in an app as below.
+  - Uses NuGet package [Sportronics.DownloadVideoOverTcpLib](https://www.nuget.org/packages/Sportronics.DownloadVideoOverTcpLib) rather than the local source here.
--  :running: **GetVideoWPFLibSample** A WPF app that uses that NuGet pacakge but could be reconfiguraed to use the lib source
+-  :running: **GetVideoWPFLibSample** A WPF app that uses that NuGet pacakge *but could be reconfigured to use the lib source here**.

 ----